tmwagency/labs-blog/_posts/2013-12-11-really-good-hyperlinks.md

 ## TMW links worth mentioning

 ### [Free Ride](http://www.free-ride.co.uk/)
-A little hack project we've been running at TMW, in which we track a bike around London by hooking it up with a GPRS tracker, and then leave it on the streets to see where it goes.
+A little hack-project we've been running at TMW, in which we track a bike around London by hooking it up with a GPRS tracker, and then leaving it on the streets to see where it goes.
 We'll be doing a write-up on the tech behind the project shortly.

 ### [Lynx Africa Tumblr](http://lynxafrica18.tumblr.com/)
 To celebrate the 18th birthday for Lynx Africa, we asked 18 artists and musicians to produce work for a responsive Tumblr blog.